michalspano/AppointDent/README.md

 The development team made use of the **continuos integration (CI)** testing practice to improve the development process model (which was **Scrum**) that was used in the development of the system.
-This allowed the team to continuously build and test the code in order to prevent pushing defect code into the **main** branch.
+This allowed the team to continuously build and test the code in order to prevent pushing defective code into the **main** branch.
 The team made use of **Postman** as means of integration testing of the backend and the database of the system.
 Moreover, the team made use of static analysis